Tsui Hark

-In the late 1990s, Tsui had a short-lived career in the United States, directing the Jean-Claude Van Damme–led films Double Team (1997) and Knock Off (1998).
-Both films were commercially unsuccessful and critically panned; Tsui himself was unsatisfied with his lack of creative control and returned to Hong Kong to continue his career, where he found commercial and critical success with blockbusters such as the Detective Dee film series, Flying Swords of Dragon Gate (2011), and The Taking of Tiger Mountain (2014).
+Amid the Hong Kong handover, Tsui briefly pursued a career in the United States, directing the Jean-Claude Van Damme-led films Double Team (1997) and Knock Off (1998), before returning to Hong Kong.
+Since the early 2000s, he has shifted to Mainland-Hong Kong co-productions and found success with blockbusters such as the Detective Dee film series, Flying Swords of Dragon Gate (2011), The Taking of Tiger Mountain (2014), and The Battle at Lake Changjin (2021).

 Early life

-Tsui was born and raised in Saigon, Vietnam, to a large Chinese (Hoa) family with sixteen siblings.
-Tsui showed an early interest in show business and films; when he was 10, he and some friends rented an 8 mm camera to film a magic show they put on at school.
+Tsui was born in Saigon, Vietnam, to a large Chinese (Hoa) family with sixteen siblings.
+He was moved by his father to Guangzhou, China as a child, and grew up there until immigrating to Hong Kong when he turned 14.
+Tsui showed an early interest in show business and films; when he was 10, he and some friends rented an 8mm camera to film a magic show they put on at school.
 He also drew comic books, an interest that would influence his cinematic style.
-By the age of 13, he and his family immigrated to Hong Kong.

 Tsui started his secondary education in Hong Kong in 1966.
 He proceeded to study film in Texas, first at Southern Methodist University and then at the University of Texas at Austin, graduating in 1975.
 He claims to have told his parents he wanted to follow in his father's footsteps as a pharmacist, and that it was here he changed his given name to Hark ("overcoming").

 After graduation, Tsui moved to New York City, where he worked on From Spikes to Spindles (1976), a noted documentary film by Christine Choy on the history of the city's Chinatown.
 He also worked as an editor for a Chinese newspaper, developed a community theatre group and worked in a Chinese cable TV station.
 He returned to Hong Kong in 1977.